We Will Negotiate For Fair Child Support Payments

 Modifying An Existing Order

 Child support usually continues until a child is 19 years old (although for disabled children and/or other special circumstances, it can continue beyond the age of 19).
 Therefore, even after initial determinations have been made, child support requirements may need to be adjusted over time due to job changes, educational or health needs, or even a move if it requires one or both parties to leave the state.
-Only a judge can modify child support order, although the parents can agree to modify child support or they can let a Court determine the correct child support amount.
+Only a judge can modify a child support order, although the parents can agree to modify child support or they can let a Court determine the correct child support amount.